cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 ### Media
 The photos used on the home and sign-up page are from This Open-Source site.
 The images used for the gallery page were taken from this other open-source site.

+You need to add a comment in your code to make clear the following:
+- The code you are using is not your original work.
+- The source location of the code you borrowed, usually indicated with a URL.
+For larger dependencies, also refer to the borrowed source in your README file with a short explanation of your intended use and a link to the source.
+For 3rd party libraries, refer to the borrowed source in your README file with a short explanation of your intended use and a link to the source.

 ## Acknowledgements (optional)
 ---